Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/README.md

 ```
 yarn serve
 ```
-Build for production not working with Openshift (or docker image) so currently we use `--mode=dev` param.

 ### Compiles and minifies for production
 ```
 yarn build
 ```
+Build for production not working with Openshift (or docker image) so currently we use `--mode=dev` param.
+Pushing a change to the `stable` branch will automatically kickoff a build for the app in the OpenShift cluster.
 ### Lints and fixes files
 ```
 yarn lint